 Nehm and Schonfeld (2007) suggested that the field of evolution education faces three main challenges: (a) understanding the interrelationships among cognitive, affective, epistemological, and religious factors that are related to peoples’ views about evolution, (b) designing, implementing, evaluating evolution education curriculum that reflects contemporary evolution understanding, and (c) reducing antievolutionary attitudes.
 This study is specifically designed to address the first challenge.

 The overall purpose of this study is two-fold.
 First, it explores the nature of relationship between acceptance of evolutionary theory and factors such as understanding of evolutionary theory, thinking dispositions, parents’ educational level, religious orientation, epistemological beliefs, biology self-efficacy beliefs, and years spent in biology education program.
 Secondly, it examines the relationship between preservice biology teachers’ preference for teaching evolutionary theory and factors such as preservice biology teachers’ acceptance of evolution, understanding of evolution, and religious orientation.
+Researchers separately investigated the factors that are related to acceptance of evolutionary theory and the relationships between teachers’ preference for teaching evolutionary theory and factors such as understanding and acceptance of evolutionary theory, and religious orientation.
+This study simultaneously explores these two lines of research.

 The specific research questions are as follows: